zevezev/fullmoonartfestival/README.md

 # The Full Moon Art Festival
-Is an ongoing collaborative art happening by Zev Izenberg.
-Check the page for the latest event info. https://zevezev.github.io/fullmoonartfestival/
+this website documents the many art gatherings done by the Moon People in 2023 and 2024. https://zevezev.github.io/fullmoonartfestival/